solcada/livingdoco/docs/getting-started/issues-risks-decisions.md

 sort: 5
 ---

-## Part  5 - Set up an Area for Issues, Risks and Decisions
+## Set up an Area for Issues, Risks and Decisions

 "Until you make the unconscious conscious, it will direct your life and you will call it fate." - Carl Jung.